inoxlang/inox/README.md

 **<summary>🗓️ What is planned ?</summary>**

 - Automated database backups in S3-compatible storage
+- A user interface for viewing and modifying the schema and data of databases.
 - Log persistence in S3 (note that Inox has builtins for [structured logging](#structured-logging).
 - Support automated deployments on popular cloud providers